mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

 .. figure:: axiallysymmetricchart.png
    :width: 100%

-Here is the same chart with a logarithmic scale, where the details further from the main lobe are more apparent:
+Here is the same plot with a logarithmic scale, where the details further from the main lobe are more apparent:

 .. figure:: axiallysymmetricchart_log.png
    :width: 100%

-Here are the results for all antennas on one chart, for comparison:
+Here are the results for all antennas on one plot, for comparison:

 .. figure:: allantennaschart.png
       :width: 100%